-PRI ICIPLES AND RECOMMENDATIONS COMPLY DISCLOSURE PRI 2.2 CIPLES AND RECOMMENDATIONS A listed entity should have and disclose a board skills matrix setting out the mix of skills and diversity that the board is currently has or is looking to achieve in its membership.
-COMPLY DISCLOSURE The mix of skills and diversity for which the Board is looking to achieve in membership of the Board is a majority of independent directors, with resources industry experience, and in particular operational processing and management experience in foreign jurisdictions, general corporate and commercial, marketing and investor relations experience, and a level of expertise and experience the Board continues to consider to be particularly relevant to the Company are in the areas of legal, finance (i.e. audit, taxation), mining exploration and overseas operations, investor relations, regulatory affairs, business development, human resources, technology and environment and sustainability.
+PRINCIPLES AND RECOMMENDATIONS COMPLY DISCLOSURE PRINCIPLES AND RECOMMENDATIONS 2.2 A listed entity should have and disclose a board skills matrix setting out the mix of skills and diversity that the board is currently has or is looking to achieve in its membership.
+9 9 COMPLY DISCLOSURE The mix of skills and diversity for which the Board is looking to achieve in membership of the Board is a majority of independent directors, with resources industry experience, and in particular operational processing and management experience in foreign jurisdictions, general corporate and commercial, marketing and investor relations experience, and a level of expertise and experience in industrial, regulatory and governmental relations both in Australia, Tanzania and Finland.
+The qualifications and experience the Board continues to consider to be particularly relevant to the Company are in the areas of legal, finance (i.e. audit, taxation), mining exploration and overseas operations, investor relations, regulatory affairs, business development, human resources, technology and environment and sustainability.
+The Board Charter requires the disclosure of each Board member's qualifications and expertise.
+Full details as to each director's relevant qualifications and experience are made available in the Company's Annual Report and on the Company's website.
 The table below details the collective skills of the current Board.
 The current collective experience, skills and attributes of the Board will be reviewed in conjunction with material changes to the Company's operating requirements and strategy.
-Summary of collective experience, skills and attributes of the Board Board Experience Resource industry including exploration and mining development and operations Executive management, strategy and leadership International global commercial experience Marketing Resource industry including exploration and mining development and operations Skills and attributes Engineering, project management Community and stakeholder engagement and investor relations Operational Business Development Corporate Governance, risk management and regulatory
+Summary of collective experience Resource industry including exploration and mining development and operations Executive management, strategy and leadership International global commercial experience Marketing Resource industry including exploration and mining development and operations Skills and attributes Engineering, project management <t< td=""></t<>